python-sprints/python-sprints.github.io/pandas/guide/_sources/pandas_docstring.rst.txt

 cpus".

 In cases where the default value is `None`, meaning that the value will not be used.
-Instead of "str, default None" is preferred "str, optional".
+Instead of "str, default None", it is preferred to write "str, optional".
 When `None` is a value being used, we will keep the form "str, default None".
 For example, in `df.to_csv(compression=None)`, `None` is not a value being used, but means that compression is optional, and no compression is being used if not